omrikiei/aws_logging_handlers/README.md

 # Logging S3 Handler

-A python logging handler that streams lines to Aws S3 objects
+A python multithreaded logging handler that streams lines to Aws S3 objects

 ## Getting Started

 ### Prerequisites

-Asynchronous multipart uploading relies on gevent greenlets
+Asynchronous multipart uploading relies on the ability to use the threading library

 ```
 boto3
-gevent >= 1.2.2
 ```

 ### Installing